Southern Temple Steps & Caiaphas’ House

 The Ophel Archaeological Park

 Located to the right of the Western Wall, the park is filled with impressive finds uncovered in excavations which began in the 1990s.
 It includes part of the Robinson Arch which once led to the Temple Mount as well as ritual baths, cisterns, residential houses and fortifications.
-On the southern side they found also found an impressive and largely intact flight of stairs that once led up to the Temple’s two Huldah gates.
+On the southern side they also found an impressive and largely intact flight of stairs that once led up to the Temple’s two Huldah gates.

 We arrived as early as possible to beat the crowds because we had a lot of filming to do.
 But surprisingly, the crowds were light.
 Perhaps all the tour groups received the same warning we did, but they heeded it!